ChristianPredoianu/restaurant-napoliv2/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-A Netflix clone made with Vue 3 + Vite + Firebase to mimic Netflix functionality.
+A website made for Restaurant Napoli - Olofström - Sweden

 ### Built With